peletomi/icanhasren/README.txt

             * [C:a]     use a character counter

-            * [C:AA]    use a character counter, with upper case characters
+            * [CC:A]    use a character counter, with upper case characters

-            * [C:Bb]    use a character counter, start from B, first character is upper case others lower case
+            * [Cc:bb]   use a character counter, start from bb, first character is upper case others lower case

   Pattern: [C:format,steps]